 This Investment Tax Credit (ITC) reduces the cost of installing residential solar PV systems, small wind turbines, geothermal and battery storage.
-Starting in 2023, this credit can also be applied to standalone battery storage installed without solar.
+This credit can also be applied to standalone battery storage installed without solar.

 A 30% tax credit on energy efficiency home improvements such as insulation, air sealing, installation of energy-efficient doors and windows, and more.